labmccormick/WLSplot/README.md

 ![plot](./pictures/Directory_odsfiles.jpg?raw=true)
 ![plot](./pictures/odsfiles.jpg?raw=true)

 2. Go back to the first directory you made and create an R file where we will run WLS_autoplot().
-For the example, I enter the Example_WLSplot directory and download the R file Examples/WLS_autoplot/Example_WLS_autoplot.R and place it in this directory.
+For the example, I enter the Example_WLSplot directory and download the R file Examples/WLS_autoplot/Example_WLS_autoplot.R and place it in this directory. (you can use the following command in the terminal to download the R file: wget https://github.com/labmccormick/WLSplot/blob/main/Examples/WLS_autoplot/Example_WLS_autoplot.R")

 ![plot](./pictures/Directory_Rfile.jpg?raw=true)